William Young Sellar: Life

 Sellar was born at Morvich in Sutherland the son of Patrick Sellar of Westfield, Morayshire and his wife Anne Craig of barmuckity, Moray.
 He was educated at the Edinburgh Academy 1832 to 1839 (dux in his final year) and afterwards studied classics at the University of Glasgow.
 He entered Balliol College, Oxford, as a Snell Exhibitioner.
 Graduating with a first-class in classics, he was elected fellow of Oriel, and, after holding assistant professorships at Durham, Glasgow and St Andrews, was appointed professor of Greek at St Andrews (1859).
 In 1863 he was elected professor of humanity in Edinburgh University, and occupied that chair until his death.

 In Edinburgh he lived at 15 Buckingham Terrace in the West End, near Dean Bridge.

-Sellar was one of the most brilliant of 19th century classical scholars, and was remarkably successful in his endeavours to reproduce the spirit rather than the letter of Roman literature.
+Sellar was a 19th century classical scholar, and was remarkably successful in his endeavours to reproduce the spirit rather than the letter of Roman literature.

 In 1864 he was elected a Fellow of the Royal Society of Edinburgh his proposer being Alexander Campbell Fraser.
 He was also awarded honorary doctorates (LLD) from both St Andrews University and the University of Dublin.

 He died at Kenbank, St John's Town of Dalry in Kirkcudbrightshire on 12 October 1890.

 Family

-He was brother to Robert Sellar and Alexander Craig Sellar,uncle to Andrew Lang.
+He was brother to Robert Sellar and Alexander Craig Sellar, uncle to Andrew Lang.

 In 1851 he married Eleanor Dennistoun, daughter of Alexander Dennistoun.
 They had at least five children.
 Their daughter Constance Helen married William Mackintosh Macleod, son of The Very Rev. Norman Macleod.
 Eleanor described her husband in a chapter of Recollections and impressions (1907), and their life in the remainder of the memoir.